SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/box.md

 ## Collect Events for Box

-This page provides instructions for setting up event collection from Box for analysis in Sumo Logic.
+This section provides instructions for setting up event collection from Box for analysis in Sumo Logic.

 ### Requirements and process overview